linrongbin16/colorbox.nvim/README.md

 It allow you do any switches with:

-- Multiple policies: suffle playback, play in order, single cycle.
+- Multiple policies: suffle playback, play in order(todo), single cycle(todo).
-- Multiple timing: on startup, fixed interval, by filetype, etc.
+- Multiple timing: on startup, fixed interval(todo), by filetype(todo), etc.

 ## Requirement